EmodioAI/model-development/README.md

 ## GANs for Audio Synthesis Notebook

-The notebook `GAN_Audio_Generation.ipynb` is currently a work in progress.
-It focuses on using Generative Adversarial Networks (GANs) for audio synthesis, aiming to incorporate emotions into monotone audios.
-This notebook explores various GAN architectures and techniques to generate expressive audio outputs.
+The notebook `GAN_Audio_Generation.ipynb` focuses on using Generative Adversarial Networks (GANs) for audio synthesis using DC-GANS, aiming to incorporate emotions into monotone audios.
+This notebook explores various DC-GAN architectures and techniques to generate expressive audio outputs.

+## Cycle GAN for training

+The notebook `Audio_GAN_Tests.ipynb` uses a cycle GAN model from a prepared repository for training emotional audio.
+The model focuses on training the spectrogram of each audio file.
+The fundamental frequency is calculated based onthe mean and std. values of an emotion dataset.